 Sherrie Maher, PhD

-Remuda Ranch Programs for Eating Disorders
+Remuda Ranch at The Meadows Programs for Eating Disorders

 Jennifer, 35, had long been in denial about her eating disorder (ED).
 She gave God an ultimatum, “Either take this eating disorder away, or I am going to kill myself.”
 She knew her ED behaviors were harming her health.
 But depression had been a lifelong problem and losing weight helped her to feel better.
 Her ED was the most effective weapon she knew against depression.